krevlinmen/AutoTypeSetter/README.md

 ![Scripts Location](images/tutorial/script_location.png)

 - Optional: You can assign a hotkey to the program.
-Go to Edit>Hotkeys and in navigator, find the program in File>Automate, and assign a hotkey!
+Go to Edit>Hotkeys and in the navigator, find the program in File>Automate, and assign a hotkey!

 - Optional: You can change the color of the button on the menu.
-Go to Edit>Menu and in navigator, find the program in File>Automate, and assign a color!
+Go to Edit>Menu and in the navigator, find the program in File>Automate, and assign a color!

 # Example of Usage